peterorum/plus-fp/README.md

 # plus-fp

-Some extra functions for lodash-fp
+Some extra functions for functional programming